+Over 10,000 arrived in 1863 alone.
+The majority arrived in Brisbane.
 Tent accommodation was arranged on the high part of the Recreation Reserve.
 In October of that year, which saw heavy rainfall, one commentator described the “miseries endured in those torn and tattered tents which neither wind proof nor water proof disfigure the environs of our town”.
 There were insufficient tents and some families had to shelter from the rain under trees.
 Others made makeshift humpies.

 The first piece of the reserve to be lost was the south eastern corner, adjacent to Vulture Street.
 The parishioners of St Thomas’ Anglican Church, which was located on Melbourne Street, wisely wanted to build a new church on higher ground free from flooding.
 In 1875, a portion of the reserve adjoining Vulture Street was excised and sold at auction.
 There were a number of influential parishioners who made this happen, including Registrar-General William Theophilus Blakeney.
 As mentioned above, he was also a trustee of the reserve!
 Others included several judges, senior public servants and politicians.

 Church trustees purchased most of the land.
 Construction of the new church of St. Andrew, designed by Andrea Stombuco, began in 1878 and the first stage was completed in 1883.

 The parish representatives were outbid on one 32 perch block by David Grayson, who it seems was against the reserve being reduced in size.
 He paid £130 for his block, around twice the price of the others.